Lemoncode/react-testing-by-example/05-e2e/02-testcafe/01-config/readme.md

 ```

 - An important note is that we need to running the app to execute the e2e tests:

+Install _npm-run-all_, this package allows to have multiple processes running at the same time from a single terminal.

 ### ./package.json